-Due to the small size of Harper County, reliable foreclosure rate data was unavailable to us.
-Discussions with local real estate professionals indicate that foreclosures in the area have not had a measurable impact on the local housing market.
+Due to the small size of Alfalfa County, reliable foreclosure rate data was unavailable to us.
+It does not appear that foreclosures have had an undue impact on the local housing market compared with other parts of the state or country.